How Jekyll works

 site = Jekyll::Site.new(options)

-After that, it starts to watch the necessary directories if the --auto
+After that, it starts watching the necessary directories if the --auto option was used:

 if options['auto']